determined-ai/determined/docs/integrations/notification/_index.rst

  Testing Webhooks
 ******************

-To edit a webhook, select the more-options menu to the right of the webhook record to access available actions.
+To test a webhook, select the more-options menu to the right of the webhook record to access available actions.

 .. image:: /assets/images/webhook_action.png